A VAE Approach to Sample Multivariate Extremes

 \subsection{Performance Assessment}

 We present the various criteria used to evaluate the different approaches tested in our numerical experiments.
 These criteria can be grouped into three categories, depending on whether they relate to radius distributions, output distributions or angular measures.\\ For the radius distribution, log-quantile-quantile plots \citep[for detailed examples, see][Chapter 4]{resnick2007heavy}, abbreviated as log-QQ plots, are graphical methods we use to informally assess the goodness-of-fit of our model to data.
-This method consists in plotting the log of the empirical quantiles of a sample generated by our approach vs. the log of the empirical quantiles of the experimental data.
+This method consists in plotting the log of the empirical quantiles of a generated sample against those of the experimental data.
 If the fit is good, the plot should be roughly linear.
-We use the approximated ELBO cost (Equation \ref{eq: MCM_ELBO_VAE}) on a given data set as a numerical indicator to compare the radius distribution obtained with our VAE approach to a vanilla VAE not tailored for extremes.
-Another criterion that we apply is an estimator of the KL divergence, as well as one of its variants introduced by \cite{naveau2014non}.
-This variant gives an estimator of the KL divergence upon a given threshold (see Appendix \ref{app: KLu}).\\ Concerning the whole generated samples, we investigate several other criteria.
-We computed the Wasserstein distance between large samples generated by our model and true samples.
-If we select a threshold $u$, we can compute the Wasserstein distance above this threshold by restricting the samples to the points which have a radius greater than $u$.
+We use the ELBO cost (Equation \ref{eq: ELBO_VAE}) on a given data set as a numerical indicator to compare the radius distribution obtained with our VAE approach to a vanilla VAE not tailored for extremes.
+Another criterion considered is an estimator of the KL divergence between the data distribution and that generated by the tested approaches, together with a variant proposed by \cite{naveau2014non}.
+This variant estimates the KL divergence above a specified threshold (see Appendix~\ref{app: KLu}).\\ For the whole set of generated samples, we investigate several other criteria.
+We compute the Wasserstein distances between extreme samples generated by the tested approaches and extreme true data samples.
+To do so, we select a large threshold $u$ and compute the Wasserstein distance above this threshold by restricting the samples to points with a radius greater than $u$.